desentio/weploy-translate/README.md

 import { getTranslations } from 'weploy-translate';
 ```

-Now add ID "weploy-translate" to the root.
+Now add "weploy-translate" to the pages or elements you want to translate.
 ```javascript
 function App() {
   return (